UCLA-IRL/ndn-multi-party-signature/docs/follow-ndn-cxx-or-not.md

 # Should the NDN-MPS be strictly integrated into the existing ndn-cxx::KeyChain framework?

-**Issue description**: When designing the new library (NDN-multiparty-signature, NDN-MPS in short), we encountered a selection choice question: should we
+**Issue description**: When designing the new library (NDN-multiparty-signature, NDN-MPS in short), we encountered a selection choice question.

 * **Choice 1**: realize the new signature scheme and the storage of keys under the existing framework as defined in ndn-cxx::KeyChain.
 * **Choice 2**: realize our own signature scheme and signing APIs and delegate storage to further libraries/applications.